Emmon Bach: Education

 He "did his undergraduate and graduate work at the University of Chicago, with a Ph.D. in Germanic studies in 1959."
-He was a Fulbright scholar at the University of Tübingen from 1955-56.
+He was a Fulbright scholar at the University of Tübingen from 1955 to 1956.

 Academic career

 His first regular academic job was at the University of Texas at Austin where he taught from 1959 to 1972.
 He started in the German department and gradually switched to linguistics.
 He was part of the newly formed linguistics department.
-After spending a year teaching at Queens College and the Graduate Center of the City University of New York he began teaching at the University of Massachusetts.

-He began teaching as professor of linguistics at the University of Massachusetts Amherst in 1973.
+After spending a year teaching at Queens College and the Graduate Center of the City University of New York, he began teaching as professor of linguistics at the University of Massachusetts Amherst in 1973.
 "He taught syntax, semantics, typology and field methods, and supervised 12 doctorate dissertations in semantics, syntax and phonology."
 Following his retirement in 1992, he continued to be active in academia.

 Emmon's numerous publications included reviews, articles and books on "syntax, phonology, morphology and semantics, including on problems of tense and aspect in semantics, and on formal problems and semantic issues in the morphology of polysynthetic languages."